Foothills Of The Himalaya – Suggested Itinerary

 This is a private itinerary including a car and driver and local English-speaking tour guides for sightseeing.
 The itinerary is completely flexible, so you can choose your own number of nights, change accommodation, add excursions and extend your holiday.

-Pragpur This village in the hills is like a snapshot in time.
-Wonder around the narrow streets and the well-preserved heritage buildings and dip into arts and crafts shops.
+PRAGPUR Travel by road to Pragpur, a village in the hills which is like a snapshot in time.
+Wander around the narrow streets and the well-preserved heritage buildings and dip into arts and crafts shops.

-Delhi Travel to India's bustling capital by a combination of road and rail.
+DELHI Travel to India's bustling capital by a combination of road and rail.
 You'll divide your time between the contrasting Old and New Delhi quarters.
 In Old Delhi, you'll visit fantastic landmarks including the historic Red Fort, the Chandni Chowk bazaar and the resplendent Jama Masjid, the biggest mosque in India.
-In New Delhi, take a driving tour around the city taking in sights such as the impressive colonial-era Presidential Palace and visit Humayun's Tomb.
+In New Delhi, take a driving tour around the city taking in sights such as the impressive colonial-era Presidential Palace and visit Humayun's Tomb which is considered a precursor to the Taj Mahal.

 Tailor your tour